Board of Directors

 The foundation of the club, the Board of Directors meets regularly to address club business.
 The Board is nominated by the membership to facilitate club planning, development, and rowing education.

-Members are encouraged to participate in the Board meetings held the 3rd Sunday of each month at 5:30pm.
-Location announced on the website calendar.
+Members are encouraged to participate in the Board meetings typically held the 3rd Sunday of each month at 5:30pm.
+Actual date and location announced on the website calendar.
 If you have a subject or wish to speak with the board, please use the form at the bottom of this page to notify us of your request.

 President, Jim Hotop is a Level II US Rowing coach.
 He has served the rowing community as a US Rowing Referee for over 27 years.
 He has spent his life on the water and advocates safe boat handling of all watercraft through his various volunteer activities.
 Jim became involved with rowing when his daughter started rowing in High School in Northern Virginia.
 He brings a rowing perspective from the east coast, which has a rich rowing culture.
 He works as a Senior Project Manager and was transferred to Texas in 1998.
 Jim’s travels as a referee allow him to share with RCTW a broader knowledge of our sport and what is working well for other organizations throughout the US.